maciejsmolinski/bookslist/README.md

 Compile all assets once with `npm run build`.
 Compile and watch for file changes with `npm run watch`

+Run the application server with `npm start` (localhost:4242) or `PORT=3131 npm start` to run the server on a specified port (in this case localhost:3131)

+During development, it is recommended to use `nodemon` (`nodemon index.js`) so that the server reloads automatically when changes are being made in the project's directory.

 # Technological Choices

 # Additional Questions